Veilios/web-sprint-challenge-javascript-fundamentals/README.md

 3. What is closure?

+Closure is when a nested function has access to the parent function, and makes its variables private so they can't be manipulated from the global scope.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?